junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ![SB icon](https://vignette.wikia.nocookie.net/evn/images/e/ef/Nova_pict_5005.png)

-I drive a Starbridge cuz you can load up on weapons to do decent damage, but still fast enough to make a quick escape (except from the smallest fighters).
-My preferred style is long-range combat cuz you stay out of the way of dangerous close-range weapons like the ion cannon & th.head lance, and the Starbridge can take a few, but not too many hits.
+I drive a Starbridge since you can load up on weapons to do decent damage, but still fast enough to make a quick escape (except from the smallest fighters).
+My preferred style is long-range combat since you stay out of the way of dangerous close-range weapons like the ion cannon & th.head lance, and the Starbridge can take a few, but not too many hits.
 So my guide will focus on such a setup.
 I will also focus on weapons that you can buy without any storyline.
 Here are common ships with rare equipment:

 - IDA Frigate: Military IR jammer (Fed)
 - Pirate Manticore: Ion Cannon (legal)